wp-plugins/idx-broker-wordpress-plugin/readme.txt

 <h3>Integrated IDX Examples</h3>

-<a href="http://greatpropertyforsale.com/" target="_blank">View an Integrated IDX website</a> that uses the IDX Broker Plugin.
-Note how the website uses www. as the custom subdomain.
-This is recommended for new websites only.
-Websites that already have a lot of pages indexed under the www. subdomain should use search., listings., or some other subdomain keyword.<br />

-<a href="http://www.idxbroker.com/idx_examples/idx-wordpress-examples.php" target="_blank">View additional WordPress examples</a>.
+<a href="http://www.idxbroker.com/idx_examples/idx-wordpress-examples.php" target="_blank">View WordPress examples</a>.
 These clients have chosen to purchase their site from an Approved Reseller/Designer, or they have built their own WordPress site.

 <h3>This plugin is very simple.</h3>